raongithub/AngularJS-Tutorial/README.md

 # AngularJS-Tutorial
-AngularJS - Complete (Fundamentals to Advanced)
+AngularJS - The complete (Fundamentals to Advanced)